run-ai/docs/docs/admin/troubleshooting/troubleshooting.md

     __Root Cause:__ By default, Python buffers stdout, and stderr, which are not flushed in real-time.
 This may cause logs to appear sometimes minutes after being buffered.

     __Resolution:__ Set the env var PYTHONUNBUFFERED to any non-empty string or pass -u to Python. e.g. `python -u main.py`.

+???
+"CLI does not download properly on OpenShift"
+    __Symptom:__ When trying to download the CLI on OpenShift, the `wget` statement downloads a text file named `darwin` or `linux` rather than the binary `runai`.

+    __Root Cause:__ An installation step has been missed.

+    __Resolution:__ Open the Cluster list and open the cluster installation wizard again.
+After selecting OpenShift, you will see a `patch` command at the end of the instruction set.
+Run it.